Introduction to Encryption Algorithm

 It may be defined as the encryption algorithm that uses a single key to encrypt and decrypt the data.
 The data has to pass through this algorithm to get transformed into the ciphertext that can be decrypted by any of the peers using the same key that has been used to decrypt it.
 It is used as the core algorithm to develop other algorithms like Blowfish, Twofish and so on.

-It may be defined as the kind of encryption algorithm that uses two different keys to encrypt and decrypt the data.
-The key used to encrypt the message is called the public key while the key used to decrypt the message is called the private key.
-Between the two keys, the private key has to be kept very secure to protect the system from a man in the middle attack.
+It may be defined as the encryption algorithm that uses two different keys to encrypt and decrypt the data.
+The key used to encrypt the message is called the public key, while the key used to decrypt the message is called the private key.
+Between the two keys, the private key must be kept very secure to protect the system from a man in the middle attack.
 The encryption algorithms like RSA uses this mode of encryption.

 There are several encryption algorithms out there in the market available for us to secure the data that has to be transmitted through the internet.
-The sole reason for the existence of these algorithms is to protect the man in the middle attack which is concerned with the sniffing of data by someone malicious in an unauthorized manner.
-Based on the requirement of the software or the hardware system, we can choose the encryption algorithm among various available options.
-In some organizations, usually, they select any particular algorithm as the standard one in order to transform the message into ciphertext.
+The sole reason for these algorithms’ existence is to protect the man in the middle attack, which is concerned with the sniffing of data by someone malicious in an unauthorized manner.
+Based on the software or the hardware system’s requirement, we can choose the encryption algorithm among various available options.
+In some organizations, they usually select any particular algorithm as the standard one to transform the message into ciphertext.

 As per the requirement based on the speed of encryption, the algorithm has to have opted.
-For instance, the Blowfish works enough fast to speed up the encryption processes.
-So many of the systems that require quick encryption and decryption of the data should have to process with Blowfish.
+For instance, the Blowfish works fast enough to speed up the encryption processes.
+Many of the systems that require quick encryption and decryption of the data should have to process with Blowfish.
 When it comes to government-based organizations, they prefer to have their standard encryption algorithm applied everywhere in order to manage the standard.
-There are several algorithms that have been made available for free so that the organization will low budget in their security department can also leverage it to protect their data being exchanged online.
+Several algorithms have been made available for free so that the organization will a low budget in their security department can also leverage it to protect their data being exchanged online.

-This has been a guide to Encryption Algorithm.
-Here we have discussed the different types of encryption algorithm along with an understanding of the symmetric and asymmetric algorithm in detail.
+This has been a guide to the Encryption Algorithm.
+Here we have discussed the different types of encryption algorithms and an understanding of the symmetric and asymmetric algorithm in detail.
 You may also have a look at the following articles to learn more –